-The International Migration Law Unit was established within IOM to strengthen and promote the Organization’s involvement in International Migration Law (IML).
+Through its International Migration Law Unit (IML), IOM works to strengthen and promote the Organization’s involvement in International Migration Law.

 A key objective of the Unit is to encourage dissemination and understanding both within IOM and amongst IOM counterparts of the international legal standards that govern migration and provide protection of the rights of individuals involved in migration.
 The Unit thereby promotes migration governance within the rule of law.